Actindo-AG/Documentation/Core1Platform/BasicPhilosophy/02_CoreCapabilities.md

 ## Process orchestration

-The Actindo process orchestration allows you to design, control, map, and monitor your business processes.
+The *Actindo* process orchestration allows you to design, control, map, and monitor your business processes.
 Based on your special and individual business rules, you can map your company's processes and data and make it available however and whenever you want.
-You can use the Actindo *Workflows* module to easily adapt and automate your processes in a graphical way and almost without any code needed.
+You can use the *Workflows* module to easily adapt and automate your processes in a graphical way and almost without any code needed.
 You can model any kind of complex processes and visualize them where they are executed.
 By doing this, you know the past, future, and present of any entity.
 You can automate and parallelize the business for high volumes.